Shikharmall/podcast/README.md

 ## About Project

-This project is based on game called Treasure Hunt where players finds the answer with the help of images and clues.
-The Framework used in this project is NodeJS (framework of javascript) and the database used in this project is MongoDB.This project is made from scratch .
+This project is **Streaming Platform** where users on stream their podcasts.The Framework used in this project is NodeJS (framework of javascript) and the database used in this project is MongoDB.This project developed from scratch .

 Languages used are-
 - NodeJS